MKR is an ERC-20 token that is native to the Maker Protocol.

 MKR holders who are interested in actively participating in the management of the Maker Protocol can visit the Voter Onboarding Guide for an overview of how to get started.

-To see the top addresses that hold MKR click here.
+The addresses that hold the most MKR can be viewed in the Holders tab on Etherscan's MKR token address page.
 Some of these are not individual holders, but are smart contracts that pool together MKR.
 Two examples are explained below, other examples include exchange wallets and liquidity pools.

 0x8ee7d9235e01e6b42345120b5d270bdb763624c7 is the MakerDAO Multisig that holds undistributed MKR and is owned by the foundation.
 It is also referred to as the Development Fund.